 Guiding You through Every Phase, to Project Sign-off

-Providing a full range of services to California for 25 years, we have the necessary team in place that can take your project through all of the environmental requirements to final sign-off.
-Our habitat construction team works side-by-side with our biologists, environmental planners, and Geographic Information Systems (GIS) staff throughout the planning, design, and implementation phases of a project to ensure a seamless transition, necessary compliance, and successful development.
+Providing a full range of services to clients throughout California, we have the necessary team in place that can take your project through all of the environmental requirements to final sign-off.
+Our habitat construction team works side-by-side with our biologists, arborists, environmental planners, landscape architects, and Geographic Information Systems (GIS) staff throughout the planning, design, and implementation phases of a project to ensure a seamless transition, necessary compliance, and successful development.

 HELIX is involved in all aspects of habitat restoration including: